agentscope-ai/agentscope-runtime/cookbook/en/use.md

 Introduces the service registration and discovery mechanism for the A2A (Agent-to-Agent) protocol.
 This section covers:

+- AgentApp extension field a2a_config
 - Registry architecture
-- Two configuration methods: a2a_config, environment variables
+- Registry configuration methods
 - Nacos Registry usage guide
-- How to implement custom Registry extensions
-- Multiple Registry support with complete example code
+- Custom Registry Implementations

-Perfect for developers who need to register agent services to service discovery systems (such as Nacos).
+Perfect for developers who need to register agent services to centralized agent registries (such as Nacos).
 See {doc}`a2a_registry` for full documentation.

 ### Tests